-- Halestone Modern Company membership is open to 9th – 12th grade dedicated dancers that take two classes per week at Halestone Dance Studio.
+- Halestone Modern Company membership is open to ages 13 and up dedicated dancers that take two classes per week at Halestone Dance Studio.
 One of the two classes must be either Contemporary/Ballet Mix or Advanced Seminar in Modern Dance.
 In certain circumstances exceptions will be made.

 - Dancers are expected to make weekly class a priority and to attend other scheduled rehearsals.
 We will attempt to keep additional rehearsals to a minimum, and to schedule them in advance and at convenient times.
 However due to the nature of our performing schedule, some additional rehearsals can’t be avoided.

 - Participation in performance and community events is voluntary, but once dancers have indicated that they will participate in a particular event they will be expected to attend all extra rehearsals for the event and the event itself.

 - Dancers are permitted one non-medical/non-emergency absence during the season for family vacation or other special events.
 Excessive absences or tardiness to rehearsals may result in a change or loss of role.

 - Parent/guardian cooperation is expected in ensuring regular attendance and punctuality.

 - MC dancers will be treated as pre-professional modern dancers involved in the artistic process with company directors and guest artists.
 Thus, dancers are expected to behave in a professional manner and bring their best selves (body, mind and spirit) to all classes and rehearsals.
 MC dancers are role models for younger students and are encouraged to act accordingly at all events, classes and rehearsals.

 - MC members entering their senior year of high school (or the equivalent) are invited to choreograph a piece to be performed in Halestone’s year-end recital.
 These dancers should follow the below guidelines for choreographing a senior piece: